syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/bullet-chart/EJ2_ASP.NETCORE/getting-started.md

 ## Adding component to the Application

-* Now open your view page to render our Syncfusion components.
+* Now, open your view page to render our Syncfusion components.

 ```cs
 <ejs-bulletchart id="container"></ejs-bulletchart>